dschipp/Snake-gtkmm/README.md

 R to restart

-to speed up or down press +,- (that doesn´t work right now)
+to speed up or down press +,-